Zachary-Levesque/Adaptive-Market-Regime-Framework/README.md

 1. PPO reinforcement-learning position sizing
 2. Intraday execution through Alpaca

 The current selected signal is `regime_portfolio_selector`.
-The readiness gate is still blocked by a small benchmark Sharpe miss versus SPY, so the RL layer remains an exploratory extension rather than the production baseline.
+The project completion report now passes on the current artifacts, while the RL readiness gate remains a separate advisory report that can still flag benchmark-relative weakness in the selected signal.

 The repo now includes a one-command refresh-and-launch path via `./run_pipeline.sh`.
 It bootstraps a clean `.venv`, imports local Stooq data when available, rebuilds the artifacts, and launches the Streamlit dashboard.
 Rerun it whenever you want the saved artifacts refreshed to the latest available data source.